Originally published Sep 24, 2019. Refreshed Oct 20, 2021.

 2. Predict new opportunities

-A web channel with online ordering (i.e. ecommerce) offers all kinds of opportunities to collect data on what your customers want.
+A B2B portal with online ordering (i.e. B2B eCommerce) offers all kinds of opportunities to collect data on what your customers want.
 You can use that data to inform future product cycles, research and development, sales and marketing strategies, and more.
-A good ecommerce solution should offer you rich analytics—things like:
+A good B2B eCommerce solution should offer you rich analytics — things like:

 - Average order value